How much will I earn in engineering?

 However, many engineers choose to become professionally registered (see our article on how to get into a career in engineering for more detail).
 There are different levels of professional registration, and on average the higher the level, the higher the salary.

-The simplest route to the highest level, chartered engineer, is with a masters degree, which you won’t get on a higher apprenticeship.
-The simplest route to the next level, incorporated engineer, is with at least a bachelors degree, which you may or may not get on a higher apprenticeship.
+The simplest route to the highest level, chartered engineer, is with a masters degree, which you won’t get on a higher apprenticeship or degree apprenticeship.
+The simplest route to the next level, incorporated engineer, is with at least a bachelors degree, which you may or may not get on a higher apprenticeship or degree apprenticeship.
 You can become registered at engineering technician level without a degree.
 However, you may decide to study for further qualifications at a later date, or become professionally registered at a lower level and then demonstrate how you’ve gained the skills and knowledge to move up a level on the job.

 According to The Engineering Council’s Survey of Registered Engineers 2013 (published in 2014) the average (median) total earnings for engineers registered at different levels who responded to the survey were as follows: